Wild weather overnight lifts roof, brings down trees

 Lightning struck 8km out from the airport, which briefly grounded all flights, a spokeswoman said.

-The warning later lifted.
+The warning was later lifted.

-Eight domestic and regional flights were cancelled at Auckland Airport due to weather-related issues, the airport spokeswoman said.
+Eight domestic and regional flights were cancelled.

 International flights were not affected.